stormpath/express-stormpath/docs/source/configure_angular.rst

 * Redirect users to the ``login`` view if they try to access a restricted view.
 After logging in, they are sent back to the view that they originally requested.
 * Send users to the ``main`` view after login if they have visited the login page directly (they did not try to access a restricted view first).

-With that we can move to the next section and create a Registration Form, so that users can sign up for our service.
+With that we are ready to start working on the views!
+Continue to the next section, where we begin by modifying the menu bar to include links for Login and Registration

 .. _UI Router: https://github.com/angular-ui/ui-router